aaronleestic/pantry-buddy/README.md

 ### Next Steps

-- add Storybook automated visual testing
-- try react-transition library
+- add react-transition library for animation

 #### User management
 - social login backed by a GraphQL-based API on Heroku